 The measurement of intangible assets other than goodwill on a business combination involves estimation of future cash flows and the selection of suitable discount rates.
-Determining whether goodwill and other intangible assets are impaired requires an estimation of the value in use.
-The value in use calculation involves an estimation of the future cash flows and the selection of appropriate discount rates to use in order to calculate present values.
+Determining whether goodwill and other intangible assets are impaired requires an estimation of the value in use of the CGUs to which the goodwill has been allocated.
+The value in use calculation involves an estimation of the future cash flows of CGUs and the selection of appropriate discount rates to use in order to calculate present values.

-The carrying value of goodwill and other intangible assets is £3,112,000 (2017: £7,168,000) at the balance sheet date; see notes 11 and 12.
-A sensitivity analysis has been performed and management have concluded that no reasonably foreseeable change in the key assumptions would result in an impairment.
+The carrying value of goodwill and other intangible assets is £371,000 (2017: £407,000) at the balance sheet date; see notes 11 and 12.
+A sensitivity analysis has been performed and management have concluded that no reasonably foreseeable change in the key assumptions would result in an impairment of the goodwill of any of the Company's CGUs.